Shail05/Secure-Multi-Party-Computation/README.md

 # Secure Multi-Party Computation

-This repository contains the project artifacts for the "Secure Multi-Party Computation" project, submitted as part of the [Your Degree Program] at [Your Institution].
+This repository contains the project artifacts for the "Secure Multi-Party Computation" project, submitted as part of the Bachelor's of Engineering(IS) at Chandigarh University.

 ## Contents